caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 ```

 <aside class="tip">
 	If the HTTP and HTTPS ports (80 and 443, respectively) are privileged ports on your OS, you will either need to run with elevated privileges or use a higher port.
-To use a higher port, just change the address to something like <code>localhost:2015</code>.
-You'll still get HTTPS unless you turn it off.
+To use a higher port, just change the address to something like <code>localhost:2015</code> and change the HTTP port using the <a href="/docs/caddyfile/options">http_port</a> Caddyfile option.
 </aside>

 Then hit enter and type what you want it to do.
 For this tutorial, make your Caddyfile look like this: